 Maria had long before proven her worth as a companion.
-She had stood by Katherina of Aragon during the princess’s widowhood for the several years of penury and doubt before her marriage to Henry VIII.
-Once Katherina was the queen, Maria married William Willoughby, the 11th Baron of Willoughby de Eresby, but remained a at court as a lady in waiting.
+She had stood by Katherina of Aragon during the princess’s widowhood for the several years of penury and doubt before Katherina’s marriage to Henry VIII.
+Once Katherina was the queen, Maria married William Willoughby, 11th Baron Willoughby de Eresby, but remained at court as a lady in waiting.
 She had only been separated from her queen by royal command: when Henry cast Katherina from court and sent her to the Kimbolton manor house, the king forbade Maria to go with her.
 To ignore such an edict could be considered treasonous, and carry the penalty of death.

 Nevertheless, when the Christmas of 1535 brought Maria news that her oldest and dearest friend was profoundly ill, she desperately petitioned the king to be allowed to go Katherina’s side.
 He absolutely refused to allow Maria to see Katherina.
 As far as Henry was concerned, his former wife and the mother of his oldest daughter could die alone as suitable punishment for thwarting his will.
 Maria could only hope and pray that her friend would recover and was being treated well.
 Maybe the illness wasn’t as dire as reported?

 Maria’s hopes were dashed when she received word that Katherina was on death’s doorstep.
 Her friend was dying but to defy the king could be death for her as well.
 What could she do?

 I’ll tell you what she could do – prove she had metaphorical testicles the size of church bells and the loyalty of a Hufflepuff.